 Since the cases of Kosovo were directly connected with the end of the Cold War, which had caused a number of frozen conflicts escalation, another example can be viewed already in the post- Cold War period, a rather remarkable one of which is the Iraq war.
 In 2002 for the first time US Secretary State Colin Powell in his speech, performed at UN General Assembly, announced the possible change of the regime in Iraq, in which he referred to”serious threat” (weapons of mass destruction) by S. Hussein In his message addressed to the public, President Bush used the term “axis of evil”, where Iraq was also mentioned along with Iran and North Korea.
 The US Senate approved the bill on increasing military expenditure in October of the same year, which reached unprecedented heights, and Bush signed a congressional resolution to authorize the use of force against Hussein.
 As of March 20, 2003, American and British troops began military operations against Iraq without UN authorization, during which major Iraqi cities, Kirkuk and Mosul, as well as the capital city of Baghdad were occupied.
 Military operations lasted until May and got the name “Freedom of Iraq”.
 According to unofficial data, 1 million civilians have been killed in Iraq.
 The last fact gives rise to concerns whether Iraq intervention can be called humanitarian, since even after that intervention, clashes began between the population on religious grounds, which caused a lot of bloodshed and death of innocent citizens.

 Ben McKay mentions three main arguments for Iraq war: because of possession of weapons of mass destruction, threat availability by Saddam Hussein, doubt, that the Iraq regime is linked to terrorist groups, particularly to al-Qaeda, and a belief that Iraq war was justified because it saved the population of Iraq from exploitation and violation of human rights by Hussein.
-The last argument expresses the idea that the Iraq war is real example of humanitarian intervention, which aimed to protect Iraqi citizens’ rights.
+The last argument expresses the idea that the Iraq war is a real example of humanitarian intervention, which aimed to protect Iraqi citizens’ rights.
 But what kind of protection of rights can we talk about, if the bloodshed continued after the intervention, and also the existence of mass destruction of weapons and the ties to terrorist groups was not proven.
-Years later same Colin Puele during one of the interviews admits that some of the information was wrong.
+Years later the same Colin Puele during one of the interviews admits that some of the information was wrong.

 Historian V. Petrosyan mentions that the Iraq war was the first practical application of the new US national policy (the national security policy is known as “the Bush doctrine”).
 The principle of preemption and the idea of nation-building were the bases of that concept.
 According to the scientist preemption is the previously-made forceful action and the acquisition arising from it.”
 A question arises as to what right does the US have to try to build a nation or state in a country miles away.
-No matter from how many high podiums American leaders declare about humanitarian objectives, of combating terrorism and other “great ideas”, it is clear to all of us: if there were no Iraq oil resources, the fact of being near to Iran and generally being in the Middle East, The United States would hardly risk its soldiers' lives and invest financial resources to that war.
+No matter from how many high podiums American leaders declare about humanitarian objectives, of combating terrorism and other “great ideas”, it is clear to all of us: if there were no Iraq oil resources, the fact of being near to Iran and generally being in the Middle East, The United States would hardly risk its soldiers’ lives and invest financial resources in that war.

 Scientific and professional opinions

 Now let us examine the views of scientists referring to the legality of interventions.
 In the work “On whose behalf ?”
 L. Pinzhon and V. Obenlande commemorate cynical claims of European governments in the period of colonization about “white man’s mission” and liabilities of civilization, and believe that discussion of moral values is still in the political discourse of superpowers, and that today’s humanitarian intervention is the continuation of the ancient tradition.
-They, very accurately, mention about Hitler, who also tried to justify his military achievements under the pretexts of “the right of self-determination” of German minority living in Austria and Czechoslovakia.
+They, very accurately, mention Hitler, who also tried to justify his military achievements under the pretexts of “the right of self-determination” of German minority living in Austria and Czechoslovakia.
 The authors distinguish between three phases of conflict: squabble, international armed conflict, war.
 They believe that human rights violation is a casus belli for the states performing intervention, and that NATO leaders could calm the conflict, before it became a full-scale war.
-S. Coady finds that the phenomenon “of taking care” of the use of military force is not a new one, and it is not only haracteristic for the following period of the end of the Cold War.
+S. Coady finds that the phenomenon “of taking care” of the use of military force is not a new one, and it is not only characteristic for the following period of the end of the Cold War.
 He talks about the annexation of the Philippines in 1899, when the US president W. Mkkinlin had stated that they could not return the island to their commercial opponents Germany or France, and especially Spain, because it would be a compromising step and sign of cowardice.
-They could not also allow the population of Philippines to be self-governed so there was nothing left but “taking care of them and making them Christian”.
-The author notes an interesting fact that those same leaders demonstrated reluctance in use of force during the massacres Rwanda, in the crisis of Bosnia and in the cases of Chechnya.
+They could not also allow the population of the Philippines to be self-governed so there was nothing left but “taking care of them and making them Christian”.
+The author notes an interesting fact that those same leaders demonstrated reluctance in use of force during the massacres in Rwanda, in the crisis of Bosnia and in the cases of Chechnya.
 One of the conclusions of Coady is also that the SC is not an effective mechanism for justice, because the powerful states, whose interests are opposed to it, can use veto against the decision.

-Yan Hurd believes that humanitarian intervention contradicts to the UN Charter, but its application in practice of the states has made it legal in certain circumstances.
+Yan Hurd believes that humanitarian intervention contradicts the UN Charter, but its application in practice of the states has made it legal in certain circumstances.
 The author proves that the humanitarian intervention is on the borderline of legality and illegality, where each practical example can be equally considered corresponding or discordant to international law.

-In any case, intervention, carried out by a group or a single state, requires resources, influence and it’s a strong expression of strongness, a small coutry, small in all standards (area, population, economy, etc.), once would hardly perform humanitarian intervention alone, for example African state, because even though we speak of the protection of human rights, if the government does not have any specific interests and goals in the country where human rights are violated, it would hardly take the mission of making humanitarian intervention on itself, as it requires finance and human sacrifices.
+In any case, intervention, carried out by a group or a single state, requires resources, influence and it’s a strong expression of strongness, a small country, small in all standards (area, population, economy, etc.), once would hardly perform humanitarian intervention alone, for example African state, because even though we speak of the protection of human rights, if the government does not have any specific interests and goals in the country where human rights are violated, it would hardly take the mission of making humanitarian intervention on itself, as it requires finance and human sacrifices.
 The exception can be participation of squads in the formation of any alliance, to acquire prestige and to cooperate as, for example, participation of Armenia in NATO’s peacekeeping missions.
 But the phenomenon of the invasion or interference alone, in our view, is the monopoly of the big states or superpowers, with help of which, they try to reaffirm their influence in the world, once again to prove their strength and power, to earn peacemaker’s fame, prestige, as well as to get footholds in specific countries controlling resources and occupying world-strategic beneficial position.

 - Кулагин В.М “Политико-правовое измерение международных отношений и мировой политики”,2004, стр.
 182,